wenright/DeadlockOverlayBackend/README.md

 `python src/train.py`

-also includes some helper scripts like `python src/item_puller.py` which will fetch item screenshots from the stream set there, then pull up a window with a guess as to what the item is.
+also includes some helper scripts like `python src/item_puller.py` which will fetch item screenshots from the stream defined there, then pull up a window with a guess as to what the item is.
 Just hit enter if it looks right, or type the name if it's wrong.
 Data will be written to `data/real_items/[item_name]`